hjchin/DevOps/WebApp/README.Develop.md

 - **CONS**:

-  - Developer needs to learn container technologies, further blurring the boundary of application developer and operation developer.
+  - Developer needs to learn container technologies.
+It further blurring the boundary between application developer and operation developer.
   - It is tool dependent.
 Docker Desktop is a paid product in some conditions.
 Some might need to find alternatives if the cost is an issue.

 &nbsp;

-## Links for Further Reading
+## References

 - [Docker Compose Specification](https://docs.docker.com/reference/compose-file/develop/)